fgsect/JMPscare/README.md

-# JXMPscare
+# JMPscare
-Toolkit for multi-execution jump coverage analysis: Analyze your fuzzing results by inspecting which jumps you are missing.
+Toolkit for multi-execution jump coverage introspection: Analyze your fuzzing results by inspecting which conditional jumps you are missing.

 This repository includes the following components:
 * Collection